admiral-biscuit/pokeman/README.md

-This project contains the code examples used for the blog post (TODO)
+This project contains code examples demonstrating different variants of classes in Kotlin, namely

+- data classes,
+- value classes,
+- sealed classes/interfaces.

+See also the following blog post: TODO